 Simone Atangana Bekono (b.
 1991) is a poet who made her 2017 debut with a book of poetry entitled Hoe de eerste vonken zichtbaar waren (How the first sparks became visible).
 In 2019, Dutch daily de Volkskrant named her as one of the literary talents for 2020.
 That year saw the publication of her novel entitled Confrontaties (Confrontations), focusing on discrimination and racism.
 The book received several awards.

 Jens Meijen (b.
 1996) is a writer, literary scholar and political scientist.
 He conducts research into nationalism and populism at the Katholieke Universiteit Leuven (KU Leuven).
-In addition, he works as a journalist and reviewer at Belgian weekly Humo and is a key editor for literary magazine DW B. His work has been published in Revisor, #Viralen, deFusie, Hard//hoofd, Deus Ex Machina and Het Liegend Konijn.
+He also works as a journalist and reviewer at Belgian weekly Humo and is a key editor for literary magazine DW B. His work has been published in Revisor, #Viralen, deFusie, Hard//hoofd, Deus Ex Machina and Het Liegend Konijn.
 Meijen was the first-ever Jonge Dichter des Vaderlands van België (Young Poet Laureate of Belgium).
-His 2019 debut collection of poetry entitled Xenomorf was awarded the C. Buddingh’ Prize, while he was also nominated for the poetry debut award Aan Zee.
+His 2019 debut collection of poetry entitled Xenomorf was awarded the C. Buddingh’ Prize, while he was also nominated for the Aan Zee poetry debut award.
 His debut novel De lichtjaren (The Light Years) was published this summer.

-Lize Spit (1988) is a poet and writer.
+Lize Spit (b.
+1988) is a poet and writer.
 She has published short stories and poetry in various magazines, while her first novel Het smelt (It's Melting) appeared in 2016, which was also translated into English.
-She read parts of her book for the Symfonieorkest Vlaanderen production of Aladdin en De Wolf (Aladdin and the Wolf).
+She read parts of her book for the Symfonieorkest Vlaanderen (Flanders Symphony Orchestra) production of Aladdin en De Wolf (Aladdin and the Wolf).
 A film version of Het smelt is scheduled to be released in 2022.